-Services that are covered for you What you must pay when you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require a hospital stay.
-There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital. \$295 copayment per day for days 1-6 \$0 copayment per day for days 7-90 \$0 copayment per day for each lifetime reserve day (up to 60 days over your lifetime) Original Medicare benefit period applies.
-Cost-sharing is applied starting on the first day of admission and does not include the final day of discharge.
-You pay these amounts until you reach the out-of-pocket maximum.
+What you must pay when Services that are covered for you you get these services Inpatient services in a psychiatric hospital Covered services include mental health care services that require You pay the 2025 Original a hospital stay.
+There is a 190-day lifetime limit for inpatient Medicare cost-sharing services in a psychiatric hospital.
+The 190-day limit does not amounts.
+These are the apply to inpatient mental health services provided in a 2024 cost-sharing amounts psychiatric unit of a general hospital. and may change for 2025.
+The plan will provide updated rates as soon as they are released.
+You pay a \$1,632 deductible for each Medicare-covered stay \$0 copayment per day for days 1-60 \$408 copayment per day for days 61-90 \$816 copayment per day for each lifetime reserve day (up to 60 days over your lifetime) You pay these amounts until you reach the out-ofpocket maximum.
 Prior authorization is required.